KawarabeEcma/ecma-guidlines/README.md

 heppokofrontend (hereinafter referred to as "the Circle") welcomes fan works of Kawarabe Ecma.
 However, please refrain from publishing the following content:

-- Material that harms the image of Kawarabe Ecma
+- Material that harms the image of Kawarabe Ecma, and something that can't show Ecma Kawarabe.
 - Material that uses Kawarabe Ecma to advocate, support, or denigrate specific politics, religions, beliefs, etc.
 - Material that aims to denigrate specific individuals or groups
 - Material that infringes on third-party rights